 Are there any remnants or echoes of Elizabethan beauty and fashion practices that are still evident in modern times?

 Red lips have become a fashion staple and corsets have also seen a revival in recent years.
+These were a symbol of grace and poise in women.
 The blush, which was considered essential for giving a fresh and dewy look is still used today.

 - Fashion and aesthetic trends throughout the Elizabethan era were mostly affordable for the rich.